ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 Go to ①.
 ```

 The number of such parallel insert threads can be configured with the [`max_insert_threads`](https://clickhouse.com/docs/en/operations/settings/settings#settings-max-insert-threads) setting.
-The default value is 1 for OSS and 4 for [ClickHouse Cloud](https://clickhouse.com/cloud).
+The default value is `1` for open-source ClickHouse and 4 for [ClickHouse Cloud](https://clickhouse.com/cloud).

 With a large number of files, the parallel processing by multiple insert threads works well.
 It can fully saturate both the available CPU cores and the network bandwidth (for parallel file downloads).
 In scenarios where just a few large files will be loaded into a table, ClickHouse automatically establishes a high level of data processing parallelism and optimizes network bandwidth usage by spawning additional reader threads per insert thread for reading (downloading) more distinct ranges within large files in parallel.

 For the s3 function and table, parallel downloading of an individual file is determined by the values [max_download_threads](https://clickhouse.com/codebrowser/ClickHouse/src/Core/Settings.h.html#DB::SettingsTraits::Data::max_download_threads) and [max_download_buffer_size](https://clickhouse.com/codebrowser/ClickHouse/src/Core/Settings.h.html#DB::SettingsTraits::Data::max_download_buffer_size).
-Files will only be downloaded in parallel if their size is greater than 2 * `max_download_buffer_size`.
+Files will only be downloaded in parallel if their size is greater than `2 * max_download_buffer_size`.
 By default, the `max_download_buffer_size` default is set to 10MiB.
-In some cases, you can safely increase this buffer size to 50 MB (max_download_buffer_size=52428800), with the aim of ensuring each file was downloaded by a single thread.
+In some cases, you can safely increase this buffer size to 50 MB (`max_download_buffer_size=52428800`), with the aim of ensuring each file was downloaded by a single thread.
 This can reduce the time each thread spends making S3 calls and thus also lower the S3 wait time.
 Furthermore, for files that are too small for parallel reading, to increase throughput, ClickHouse automatically prefetches data by pre-reading such files asynchronously.

 ## Measuring Performance